 Ever wanted to take your dog with you on longer walks?
-If you’re an avid hiker or someone who loves to take super long strolls, your dog may sometimes have a bit of a problem keeping up!
+If you’re an avid hiker or someone who loves to take super long strolls, your dog may sometimes have a problem keeping up!

-Smaller dog breeds don’t always find it so easy to keep up to speed on long stretches, meaning that it may actually be worth giving them a bit of a helping hand along the way in a dog backpack carrier.
+Smaller dog breeds don’t always find it so easy to keep up to speed on long stretches, meaning it may be worth giving them a helping hand along the way in a dog backpack carrier.

 Did you know that you can keep your dog cool and safe in a dog backpack?

-In this guide, I’ll be taking you through my top picks for the very best in pet backpack technology and designs available online right now.
+In this guide, we’ll take you through the top picks for the very best in pet backpack technology and designs available online right now.
 I’ll also take a good look at everything you need to know before you make the right choice for your dog.
 After all, they’re going to need to be safe and comfortable en route, too!

 In this article, we are going to be reviewing the following dog backpacks: